panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 My recommendation is to [enforce](https://github.com/typescript-eslint/typescript-eslint/blob/master/packages/eslint-plugin/docs/rules/explicit-function-return-type.md) each function to explicitly indicate the return type.
 Many silly mistakes and typos can be caught by doing so.

-For example, if you set a newline between `return` and the returned expression, then the explicitly indicated return type would catch this problem:
+For example, if you have set accidently a newline between `return` and the returned expression, then the explicitly indicated return type would catch this problem:

 ```tsx twoslash
 // @errors: 2322